Zero Trust Architecture for Uncompromised Security

 User Authentication

-Each access request triggers identity verification and strict authentication measures, like MFA, to confirm user legitimacy.
+Every access request triggers identity verification and strict authentication, including MFA, before a user can move forward.

 Device Verification